gunasekaranhcl/hl7-camel-rest/README.md

 HL7 testing utility :

 It is a generic Hl7 Testing utility using spring boot .
-It post HL7 message to Camel queue and waits for message response for configured time or parameter timeout.
+It posts HL7 message to Camel queue and waits for message response for configured time or parameter timeout.

-Example camel client code to test HL7 camel application using below parameters
+Example Camel client code to test HL7 camel application using below parameters

 host : camel queue host name
 port : camel queue port